geoserver/geoserver/doc/en/user/source/community/oauth2/index.rst

 SSL Trusted Certificates
 ------------------------

-When using a custom ``Keystore`` or trying to access a non-trusted or self-signed SSL-protected OAuth2 Provider from a non-SSH connection, you will need to add the certificated to the JVM ``Keystore``.
+When using a custom ``Keystore`` or trying to access a non-trusted or self-signed SSL-protected OAuth2 Provider from a non-SSH connection, you will need to add the certificates to the JVM ``Keystore``.

 In order to do this you can follow the next steps: